lostb1t/replex/README.md

    You can setup a reverse proxy with a custom domain.
 This solves both the issues from option 1.
    This is the prefered way.

-For both options set your domain or ip (http://[replexip]:[replexport]) in the 'Custom server access URLs' field under network and make sure to disable remote access under remote access.
+For both options set your domain or ip (http(s)://[replexip]:[replexport]) in the 'Custom server access URLs' field under network and make sure to disable remote access under remote access. use https instead of http if you use a custom domain, otherwise app.plex.tv wont work

 ## Reverse proxy